hanksf/hanksf.github.io/_pages/research.md

 The availability of higher-compensated management tasks increases with the number of lower ranked (younger) workers.
-So, a larger cohort of workers will increase (decrease) the opportunities of their predecessors(successors), in contrast to the symmetric effect predicted by traditional models.We utilize a simple model to show cross-cohort differences in promotions to higher rank jobs can account for the shape of lifetime median incomes observed in the data.
+So, a larger cohort of workers will increase (decrease) the opportunities of their predecessors(successors), in contrast to the symmetric effect predicted by traditional models.
+We utilize a simple model to show cross-cohort differences in promotions to higher rank jobs can account for the shape of lifetime median incomes observed in the data.
 We also show the promotion mechanism is consistent with several other cross-cohort empirical facts.